antivariant/antivariant/README.md

 <details>
 <summary>Expand the hardware list I'm utilizing...</summary>

-  A detailed list of hardware I currently use for my projects, education, and investigations.
+  A detailed list of hardware I currently use for my projects, education, and research.

 ### Computers and Mobile Devices
 - MacBook m1 Pro